-(a) Key management personnel
+(a) Management Agreement

 In 2005, the Group entered into a Management Agreement with OCLP, which was amended in 2015.
 The agreement is effective until October 31, 2020 and it provides that the Group shall pay OCLP a monthly fee of ₱0.15 million effective November 1, 2015, subject to an annual escalation.
 Under the agreement, OCLP shall manage the Group's operations by way of assignment of employees to perform the various functions set forth in the agreement.
+The agreement with OCLP was not renewed after its expiry in 2020.